IAmNeoBharat/IAmNeoBharat.github.io/content/homepage/about.md

 title: 'Digital Door Number'
 weight: 2
 background: 'images/ddn.jpg'
+button: 'Get your DDN today'
+buttonLink: 'work'
 ---

-A unique new Digital Door Number assigned to every address, that is easy to understand and navigate.
+DDN is a unique new number assigned to every address, that is easy to understand and navigate.